KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

 received 15 minutes of instruction in feminine language structures and nonverbal communication techniques while Group 2 received additional Melodic Intonation Therapy (MIT) and singing exercises for 15 minutes.
-Each session was designed in order to meet the following goals:
+Each session was designed in order to meet the following goals: <br>
-• Good vocal hygiene
+• Good vocal hygiene <br>
-• Good body posture
+• Good body posture <br>
-• Appropriate use of diaphragmatic breathing
+• Appropriate use of diaphragmatic breathing <br>
-• Appropriate pitch level and pitch variability
+• Appropriate pitch level and pitch variability <br>
-• Appropriate resonance
+• Appropriate resonance <br>
-• Appropriate vowel prolongations
+• Appropriate vowel prolongations <br>
-• Appropriate phrasing/legato speech
+• Appropriate phrasing/legato speech <br>
-• Appropriate vocal onsets, breathiness, and loudness levels During the second week of the therapy sessions, anatomy and physiology of the vocal mechanism were briefly introduced by the principal investigator, with the aid of pictures and diagrams from Blue Tree Publishing, Inc.
+• Appropriate vocal onsets, breathiness, and loudness levels <br>
+During the second week of the therapy sessions, anatomy and physiology of the vocal mechanism were briefly introduced by the principal investigator, with the aid of pictures and diagrams from Blue Tree Publishing, Inc.